keyrunHORNET/composeNepaliDatePicker/README.md

 `NepaliDatePicker` can take additional arguments to customise picker to your needs

-* `startDate` as `NepaliDate` for the date you want to start with, in picker.
-Its current instance of date by default.
+* `startDate` of type `NepaliDate` for the date you want to start with, in picker.
+It's default value is current instance.

-* `showYearPickerFirst` as `Boolean` to show year picker first when picker is displayed.
+* `showYearPickerFirst` of type `Boolean` to show year picker first when picker is displayed.
 Its `true` by default and set it to false if you want month view as default view.
 Especially if you have limited date for selection in picker.

-* `minDate` as `NepaliDate` to set the lower limit of date in picker.
+* `minDate` of type `NepaliDate` to set the lower limit of date in picker.

-* `maxDate` as `NepaliDate` to set upper limit of date in picker.
+* `maxDate` of type `NepaliDate` to set upper limit of date in picker.

-* `highlightDays` as `List<NepaliDate>`.
+* `highlightDays` of type `List<NepaliDate>`.
 This will highlight the given list of dates in picker.

-* `disableDays` as `List<NepaliDate>`.
+* `disableDays` of type `List<NepaliDate>`.
 This will disable selection of the given dates in picker.

 ## Using Date Converter